 Living and working in a stimulating environment

 The studio in the most beautiful part of Palermo’s historic town centre is tailored to the needs of creative people.
-Artists, architects, designers, writers … can live and work here alone, in twos or in a small team for a week or for a couple of months.
+Artists, architects, designers, writers … can live and work here alone, in twos or in a small team for one or a couple of weeks.

 The baroque Palazzo San Gabriele is on Via Alloro.
 The narrow street begins at Piazza Sant’ Anna and ends at the waterfront.
 The street is named for the laurel tree (alloro) that once stood in the inner courtyard of the Palazzo San Gabriele.
 In the immediate surroundings of the house are the city’s oldest aristocratic residences and a few of its most important museums: the Regional Museum in the Palazzo Abatellis, the Galleria d’ Arte Moderna and the Palazzo Butera, which houses one of the largest private art collections in Italy (Fondazione Valsecchi).
 In the neighbourhood there are numerous bars, cafés and restaurants where one can find everything from a low-priced light lunch to an upmarket fixed menu.
 Those who prefer to do their own cooking will find fresh fruit and vegetables and freshly caught fish at the city’s daily street markets.

 To this day, an infrastructure of craft workshops and small shops that is unique in Europe has been preserved in the old town of Palermo: Here there are still milliners, doll makers, tailors, ropemakers and workshops for processing metal, wood and leather.
 Many palazzos were painstakingly rebuilt after the bomb raids of World War II, others are currently being restored; many, however, are still uninhabited or derelict.